Dorole/Python-100-Days-Of-Code/README.md

 # Python 100 Days of Code
-Projects created during my 100 Days of Code: Python (N.B.
+Projects created during my 100 Days of Code: Python<br>
+(N.B.
 Replit project require a free account to run the program, but no account is required to view source code.)

 1. _Just basic Python syntax, I'm not even gonna..._